namoopsoo/namoopsoo.github.io/content/changelog/_index.md

 ### First
 - First successful cold plunge, learning how to stay 5+ minutes in 60 F ( TODO doubple check temp), at Standard Spa Miami Beach.

+### Wrote
+- Wrote this [post](https://michal.piekarczyk.xyz/post/2024-07-20-streamlit-is-lit/) on this earlier RAG streamlit experience I had been meaning to showcase for a while (2024-07-20).

 ## 2024-06
 ### Logged
 - First time seeing the Coney Island Mermaid Parade (2024-06-24).